-Here comes your new year wish, Huawei the Chinese telecommunications company introduced the MateBook 13 yesterday at the CES.
-This exactly looks like how you always wanted your MacBook to run on Windows, it’s your wish come true.
+Here comes your new year wish, Huawei, the Chinese telecommunications company, introduced the MateBook 13 yesterday at the CES.
+This exactly looks like how you always wanted your MacBook to run on Windows; it’s your wish come true.

-which was announced at MWC last year.
-The device Huawei MateBook 13 comes in a 13-inch display with 2160x1440 pixel resolution which means the pixel density would be 200 pixels per inch.
-The device features a metal body of 14.9mm thickness weighing 1.28 kilograms.
-MateBook 13 is powered by 8th-gen Intel Core of CPUs series.
-The onboard RAM is of 8GB, with storage of 256GB or 512GB PCIe-based solid-state drive.
+The Huawei MateBook 13 comes in a 13-inch display with a 2160×1440 pixel resolution, meaning the pixel density would be 200 pixels per inch.
+The device features a metal body of 14.9mm thickness, weighing 1.28 kilograms.
+MateBook 13 is powered by the 8th-gen Intel Core of CPUs series.
+The onboard RAM is 8GB, with 256GB or 512GB PCIe-based solid-state drive storage.

-One of the variants of the device also comprises of an NVIDIA GeForce MX150 GPU with GDDR5 RAM 2GB whereas the others offer the integrated graphics of Intel
+One of the variants of the device also comprises an NVIDIA GeForce MX150 GPU with GDDR5 RAM 2GB, whereas the others offer Intel’s integrated graphics.

 Alongside Huawei MateBook 13, the Chinese electronics firm also launches MediaPad M5 Lite at CES 2019.
-The Huawei MediaPad M5 Lite, a 10-inch tablet that features a 10-inch IPS display and has 1920×1080 pixels resolution.
+The Huawei MediaPad M5 Lite a 10-inch tablet that features a 10-inch IPS display and has a 1920×1080 pixels resolution.
 It is powered by a Kirin 659 processor with 3GB RAM and 32GB of onboard storage.
 The device will be in markets at $299 approx. at the month end.